Kurt Schwerdtfeger, Reflektorische Farblichtspiele (Reflecting color-light plays, 1922

 Bauhaus-Archiv Berlin, photo: Hermann Kiessling.

-Ludwig Hirschfeld Mack, Colour Chord 21-stringed flat sound box, n.d. (c. mid-20th century)
+Ludwig Hirschfeld Mack, Colour Chord 21-stringed flat sound box, no date (c. mid-20th century)

 Grainger Museum Collection, University of Melbourne.